 - for embargoed data, justification for the embargo and term of protection (eg until publication, patents granted)

-This information will be used to manage external data access requests appropriately and to create and maintain a public register of Brunel University London research data which you can use to demonstrate compliance with your funder requirements.
+This information will be used to manage external data access requests appropriately and to create and maintain a public registry of research data arising from or related to Brunel research.
+You can use this to demonstrate compliance with funder and University open data requirements.

-Contact the team at firstname.lastname@example.org and see links for further information on University and funder research data management policies and general issues.
+Contact the Research Data Manager at email@example.com and see links for further information on University and funder research data management policies and general issues.